Accessibility Reports and Multi-Year Plans

 3.1 Accessible Web Content

-YRDSB Website
+YRDSB Websites

-The Board launched a new website in 2021 that conforms to WCAG 2.1 Level AA and continues to monitor its web and social media content to ensure AODA compliance.
-Content contributors within the Board receive support and training in order to publish more accessible web content/copy.
+The Board launched 217 individual new YRDSB school websites in 2025 that are designed to conform to WCAG 2.1 Level AA standards and continues to monitor its web content to ensure AODA compliance.

 Accessibility Resource Hub